Deepening Campus-Community Relationships Through STEM Outreach

 Our Process

 In addition to one-on-one interviews, we conducted co-creation sessions with key community leaders, faculty conducting community-based research, and campus-based outreach staff.
-This co-creation focused on brainstorming ideas for how campus-community engagement could evolve to foster greater mutuality.
+This co-creation focused on brainstorming how campus-community engagement could evolve to foster greater mutuality.

 Outputs